redox-os/website/content/community.en.md

 This page attempts to explain how the Redox OS community is organised and help you navigate it.

+We follow the [Rust Code Of Conduct](https://www.rust-lang.org/policies/code-of-conduct) for rules in all community channels.

 ## [Chat](https://matrix.to/#/#redox:matrix.org)

 Matrix is the official way to talk with Redox OS team/community.